emiliolehoucq/stats-modeling-in-R/exercises.md

 # Part III

-42. Load the myeloma data set from `survminer` package
+42. Load the myeloma data set from `survminer` package.
+Run the command `?myeloma`  to learn more about the data set.

-43. The `event` tell us  whether someone has died at the last known time the patient seen.
-This is our censored colomn.
+43. The `event` covariate tell us  whether someone has died at the last known time the patient seen.
+This is our censored colon.
 Create a Surv object, `surv`, with the censor status and time of event.

 ## Kaplan-Meier

-44. Create and plot a Kaplan-Meier estimator the entire dataset.
+44. Create and plot a Kaplan-Meier estimator of the entire dataset.

 45. Create and plot a Kaplan-Meier estimator as function of `molecular_group` the entire dataset.